 If you are younger than 50, the last thing on your mind is probably colon cancer, but it might be time to think about getting a colonoscopy sooner than you originally planned.
 Although colorectal cancer rates have dropped in recent years, the incidence of this cancer is climbing in younger adults.
 According to Cleveland Clinic, your risk of getting colon cancer before age 50 is now twice as high.
 The American Cancer Society (ACS) is now recommending that routine colorectal cancer screenings begin at age 45 for some.

-Dr. Ryan Shelton joined WCNC’s Charlotte Today to talk about the new trend in colorectal cancer, how to manage risk, and yes, colonoscopies.
+I dropped by WCNC’s Charlotte Today to talk about the new trend in colorectal cancer, how to manage risk, and yes, colonoscopies.
 Keep scrolling for more information and check out our colonoscopy prep hacks!

 Why is colon cancer increasing in younger people?